Race entries are £30.00 and are payable in advance online and are limited.

 3. Sign in, even though you have entered in advance you must head on over to race registration and ‘Sign In’

-4. Race registration will be located in the bottom left of the main arena in the black gazebos.
+4. Race registration will be located in the main arena in the black gazebos.
 Head to race registration with I.D, we accept passports, driving licenses or your National Federations Race License (non presentation of I.D will means you are unable to race)

 5. Collect your number board, then attach it to the front of your bike prior to the start of practice.
 If you miss race registration (times/schedule are listed above) you will not be allowed to either practice or race